Seila Law LLC v. Consumer Financial Protection Bureau: Background

 The Consumer Financial Protection Bureau (CFPB) was envisioned by Elizabeth Warren while she was still a law professor at Harvard Law School.
-In 2010, it was established by the 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act under President Barack Obama and the Democratic-led Congress.
+In 2010, it was established by the 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act under President Barack Obama and the Democrat-led Congress.
 It was designed to protect consumers and promote regulations to prevent similar events such as the Great Recession that ran from 2007 to 2009.
 To be able to promote these regulations, it was determined that the agency needed to be independent, and thus Congress designed the agency to have a single director, selected by the president with confirmation by the Senate, appointed to a five-year term, and who could only be removed for "inefficiency, neglect of duty, or malfeasance in office."
-Since its establishment, the CFPB has actively gone after banks and other financial service providers that have been determined to be "bad actors".
-For instance, it fined Wells Fargo large sums of money due to the Wells Fargo account fraud scandal.
+Since its establishment, the CFPB has actively gone after banks and other financial service providers that have been determined to be "bad actors", such as when it fined Wells Fargo $100 million due to the Wells Fargo cross-selling scandal.

 The CFPB had been seen as a bane by the Republican Party and as a sign of government overreach.
 In the years after it was established, Republicans gained control of the Senate, and Donald Trump became president in 2017, putting the CFPB under scrutiny.
 Businesses that also shared a dismissive view of the CFPB began to file lawsuits challenging the constitutionality of the CFPB's organizational structure.
 These lawsuits focused on the for-cause termination statute around the CFPB's directorship position.
 For-cause removal of agency executives presents a prima facie challenge to the separation of powers, because it places a limit—imposed by Congress—on the president's Article II authority over executive branch officials.
 Most courts that had considered the question found that for-cause removal of the CFPB director was constitutional.
 However, the Supreme Court's "precedents on for-cause removal [were] a jurisprudential train wreck."

-An alert published by Holland & Knight noted that the litigation posture of Seila Law was unusual, as the CFPB declined to defend the constitutionality of its own structure before the Supreme Court.